thanasisn/BBand_LAP/README.md

   - From manual set execution ranges
   - From acquisition signal physical limits
 - Converts signal to radiation
+- Plots
+  - Signal with and without dark

 ### For CM-21